Office of Technology Commercialization

 Non-disclosure agreements (NDAs)

 NDAs are necessary whenever confidential information may be shared between UTRGV and any other entity, for instance, when new UTRGV technology is going to be discussed between a faculty member and another entity, or when faculty from different institutions collaborate on new research.
-An NDA is normally made between entities or institutions, rather than solely with certain faculty members or employees of another entity, so as to protect all concerned persons associated with both parties.
+An NDA is normally made between entities or institutions, rather than solely with certain faculty members or employees of another entity, to protect all concerned persons associated with both parties.

 Material transfer agreements (MTAs)